silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/04_Shortcodes.md

 # Shortcodes

-The [api:ShortcodeParser] API is simple parser that allows you to map specifically formatted content to a callback to transform them into something else.
+The [ShortcodeParser](api:SilverStripe\View\Parsers\ShortcodeParser) API is simple parser that allows you to map specifically formatted content to a callback to transform them into something else.
 You might know this concept from forum software which don't allow you to insert direct HTML, instead resorting to a custom syntax.